jawharajannah/magic-8-ball/README.md

 # Magic-8-Ball
-A Python GUI application that simulates a classic Magic 8 Ball.<br/>
+A Python GUI application that simulates a classic Magic 8 Ball.

+## How to Run
 **Clone the repository**
 ```git clone https://github.com/jawharajannah/Magic-8-Ball.git```